 5. Steps to Wash Hands

-This past winter was a doozy regarding colds, viruses, pink eye, etc. Washing hands is one of the easiest ways that children can minimize their exposure to some of those nasty germs.
+Step-by-step visuals can make daily hygiene routines easier for children to follow independently.
+This past winter was a doozy regarding colds, viruses, pink eye, etc. Washing hands is one of the easiest ways for children to minimize their exposure to those nasty germs.
 Posting visuals of the steps to proper hand washing is a great way to remind your child what they need to do to keep their hands clean.
-The CDC has great free printable visuals available on its website here and in multiple languages.
+The CDC has great free printable visuals available on its website and in multiple languages.

 7. Height Charts